The creative brief

 The distinction in the taxonomy of the new product classification system: product branding from the consumers point of view

 The real difference between the legacy system, the innovation in marketing communications terms, is that the Vinevax approach addresses the system of product branding from the users’ point of view.
 It centres on the interaction between the product and the user, the priority being to describe what the product actually does for the user, how the living barrier product ‘behaves’ biologically.
-That is an inherently more interesting creative direction and marketing communications direction and it engages the imagination more sensibly than the legacy focus on the physical form of the product.
+That is an inherently more interesting creative direction.
+It engages the imagination more sensibly than the legacy focus on the physical form of the product.

 The ‘from the factory floor up’ method of developing product names and brand systems, rather than with an end-user focus, this is a common trait of marketing communication developed by decision makers working ‘in the business’.